 Figure 1.12.
 Air Born laser System

+Source: © xxxxxxxxx.
+Please indicate the exact source from where the image was reproduced.

 It was developed for the US Air Force), designated YAL-1A, was a high-energy laser weapon system for the destruction of tactical theatre ballistic missiles, which is carried on a modified Boeing 747-400F freighter aircraft.
 The ABL was developed by the Air Force Research Laboratory and ABL Team, comprising Boeing, TRW (now Northrop Grumman Space Technologies) and Lockheed Martin.
 The ABL aircraft carries the COIL laser which generates the killer laser beam, an infrared surveillance and high-speed target acquisition system and a high precision laser target tracking beam control system.
 The missile plume is detected by the ABL aircraft's infrared detection system at ranges up to several hundred kilometers.

 The laser weapon uses three laser beam systems: the powerful killing laser beam or primary beam, a set of illuminating laser beams and a beacon laser.
 The primary laser beam is generated by a megawatt chemical oxygen iodine laser (COIL) located at the rear of the fuselage, which lases at 1.315-micron wavelength.
 The high-power laser beam travels towards the front of the aircraft through a pipe.
 The pipe passes through a Station 1000 bulkhead / airlock, which separates the rear fuselage from the forward cabins.
 The high-power beam passes through the fine beam control system mounted on a vibration isolated optical bench.
 Beam pointing is achieved with fast, lightweight steering mirrors, which are tilted to follow the target missile.